TUITION AND PAYMENT INFORMATION

 Disbursement begins just before the opening of each semester.
 You will receive an email each time funds are disbursed to your account.
 If you have an award that has not disbursed, you may need to complete additional paperwork, register in additional credit hours, or complete an online process or form.
 Disbursed financial aid will first apply to any unpaid charges on your Ohio University account with the Office of the Bursar.
 Should your disbursed financial aid exceed the semester charges, a refund will be generated which can be used to assist you with other educational expenses such as books and/or living expenses.

 You will receive your refund faster if you sign up for direct deposit through the Bursar's Office at ohio.edu/finance/bursar

 .
-Refunds made by direct deposit begin the first day of each quarter and continue to be made daily.
-Refund checks are mailed to students starting the first Friday of the quarter and continue on a weekly basis.
-To receive a refund promptly, students must be registered in the appropriate number of credit hours two weeks prior to the quarter opening.
+Refunds made by direct deposit begin the first day of each semester and continue to be made daily.
+Refund checks are mailed to students starting the first Friday of the semester and continue on a weekly basis.
+To receive a refund promptly, students must be registered in the appropriate number of credit hours two weeks prior to the semester opening.
 Students must also have completed all necessary paperwork or online procedures at this time as well.

 Satisfactory Academic Progress (SAP) is a measurement of academic progress towards a degree or certificate that is required to maintain eligibility for financial aid.
 SAP is defined differently than the University defines good academic standing.
 SAP consists of three different components: grade point average, minimum credit hours, and maximum time frame.
 Students who fail to meet SAP standards are notified by mail.
 The student will become ineligible to receive financial aid.
 Any correspondence (both paper and electronic) sent to students regarding SAP should be carefully reviewed.
 For more information regarding the SAP policy and appeal process, click HERE